scolladon/sfdx-git-delta/README.md

 sfdx force:source:deploy -x package/package.xml
 ```

-### Delete the removed metadata:

-The CI pipeline can use the `destructiveChanges` folder to deploy the corresponding destructive change:
+Use the `destructiveChanges` folder to deploy only the destructive changes:

 ```sh
 echo "--- destructiveChanges.xml generated with deleted metadata ---"